MarcelGallois/langchainjs-chat/README.md

 ## TODO:
 - Fix GitHub API and personalities.
 - Fix Prism Highlighting
+- Integrate OpenAPI spec library so the user can chat with any API endpoint.
 - Fix Agent with tools streaming output/memory issues
 - Implement chat history on the side
 - Implement code detection and prismjs for code highlighting ##BROKEN